TheThingsArchive/python-app-sdk/README.rst

    allowing you to change the settings if you wish to update your application.
 -  ``net_address``: **string** this is the address of the handler to which the application was registered.
-It needs to be provided as an ``net_address=value`` argument when calling the constructor.
+It needs to be provided as a ``net_address=value`` argument when calling the constructor.
 -  ``certificate``: **string** this is the certificate used to connect in a secure way to the handler.
-It needs to be provided as an ``certificate=value`` argument when calling the constructor.
+It needs to be provided as a ``certificate=value`` argument when calling the constructor.
 -  ``discovery_address``: **string** this is the address of the discovery server to use in order to find back the address of the handler to which the application in registered.
-It needs to be provided as an ``discovery_address=value`` argument when calling the constructor.
-The constructor returns an **ApplicationClient object** set up with the application informations, ready to get the application registered on The Things Network.
+It needs to be provided as a ``discovery_address=value`` argument when calling the constructor.
+The constructor returns an **ApplicationClient** object set up with the application informations, ready to get the application registered on The Things Network.

 get
 ~~~

-Gives back the **Application object** with the id given to the
+Gives back the **Application** object with the id given to the
 constructor.
 See the `Application <#application>`__ section to get more
-information about its attributes.
+informations about its attributes.

 .. code:: python